Warning: Using Cansema or Black Salve as a treatment for any type of cancer is NOT recommended.

 glycerine (used as a humectant, to keep the product moist).”

 Larrea mexicana (the correct spelling) is also known as Larrea tridentata, or one of the varieties of chapparel.
-Chapparel in tea form can also be used as a skin cancer treatment.
-Chapparel is toxic in doses that are too high, so it is best to take it as part of a herbal complex such as Amazon Black Tropical Salve.
+Chapparel in tea form has also been used as a skin cancer treatment.
+Chapparel is toxic in doses that are too high.

-The products which use variations of these formulas call their products, Amazon Black Topical Salve, Cansema Black Tropical Salve, TumorX, etc.
+Variations of these formulas have several names including Amazon Black Topical Salve, Cansema Black Tropical Salve, TumorX, etc.

 Another herb: Flueggea Leucopyrus